The Final Chapter: EPA Issues Final AAI Rule Amendment (Finally)

 For most good consultants, cost aspects should not change as the majority of these changes were an implied part of the old rule as well, but now have been better defined.
 As each site is different, based on size, structures, land use, neighborhood, and adjacent and nearby facilities, an initial evaluation of these factors should allow environmental professionals to price Phase I ESAs written in accordance with the new standard appropriately, at costs not to exceed that of those written in compliance with the old rule.

 PSARA has planned and prepared accordingly to adapt to this new standard and is prepared to transition to the new rule seamlessly.
-For more information, please contact Chase Forman or Michael O’Connell.
+For more information, please contact Michael O’Connell.